 My recommendation: Assume NJ will not conform until the state legislature or Division of Taxation says otherwise.
 Calculate your tax liability both ways (with and without the state-level deduction) so you're not surprised when you file.

-How This Changes the Booth Rental vs. Employee Calculation
+How Does the No Tax on Tips Law Change the Booth Rental vs. Employee Decision?

 The No Tax on Tips provision shifts the math on worker classification in tipped industries.